ScottishPower

-Scottish Power Limited, trading as ScottishPower, is a vertically integrated energy company based in Glasgow, Scotland.
+Scottish Power Limited, trading as ScottishPower, is a British vertically integrated energy company headquartered in Glasgow, Scotland.
 It is a subsidiary of Spanish utility firm Iberdrola.

 ScottishPower is the distribution network operator for Central and Southern Scotland, Merseyside, North Wales and parts of Cheshire and Shropshire.
 It is also the transmission owner for the south of Scotland.
 The company also supplies electricity and gas to homes and businesses around the United Kingdom and generates power for supply to the grid.
 It owned PPM Energy in the United States, which has now been folded into Avangrid.